Information for the press

 Subscribe to our press list

 To receive press releases from the Clean Clothes Campaign international office please e-mail your name, organisation and contact details to email@example.com with the words “Add to Press List” in the subject line.

 Latest press releases

-Results: 33 Items
+Results: 191 Items

 Interviews with 100+ workers shows that garment factories and their buyers left workers to fend for themselves after the devastating earthquake that hit Türkiye in February 2023.
 As most of them were not paid in full in the aftermath of the earthquake, workers had to return to their jobs out of financial necessity without having a safe place to live and before the factories they worked in had undergone any structural safety inspections.